Better 3-coloring algorithms: excluding a triangle and a seven vertex path: A faster 3-coloring algorithm for -free graphs

 \end{enumerate}

-Again, every 3-colouring of $G$ that agrees with the colouring of the induced $C_5$ is an extension of one of the enumerated partial colourings.
+Again, every 3-coloring of $G$ that agrees with the coloring of the induced $C_5$ is an extension of one of the enumerated partial colorings.

-Notice that for each $D_i$ these are $O(|D_i|)$ cases, so the total number of combinations of cases is $O(n^3)$.
-Again, we discard a partial colouring if there are adjacent vertices receiving the same colour, or when some vertex has no colour left.
+Notice that for each $D_i$ these are $O(|D_i|)$ cases, so the total number of combinations of cases is $O(|V(G)|^3)$.
+Again, we discard a partial coloring if there are adjacent vertices receiving the same color, or when some vertex has no color left.

-It remains to show that for each partial colouring, all the remaining vertices in $W$ (Type 1 and Type 2) lose a colour.
+It remains to show that for each partial coloring, all remaining vertices in $W$ (Type~1 and Type~2) lose a color.

 First we discuss vertices of Type 1.
-Suppose some $w$ in $W$ has neighbours in $T_2$ and in $D_5$.
-For each case of (e)--(h), either $D_5$ is monochromatic with colour $1$ (so $w$ loses a colour), or there is a vertex $x$ in $D_5$ with colour $2$.
-Then either $w$ is adjacent to $x$ (and loses a colour), or every neighbour $z$ of it in $T_2$ is adjacent to $x$, otherwise, by triangle freeness, $xc_5vwzc_3c_2$, where $v$ is some neighbour of $w$ in $D_5$, is a $P_7$, a contradiction.
-Then $z$ has to be coloured $3$, and $w$ loses a colour.
+Suppose some $w$ in $W$ has neighbors in $T_2$ and in $D_5$.
+For each case of (e)--(h), either $D_5$ is monochromatic with color $1$ (so $w$ loses a color), or there is a vertex $x$ in $D_5$ with color $2$.
+Then either $w$ is adjacent to $x$ (and loses a color), or every neighbor $z$ of it in $T_2$ is adjacent to $x$, otherwise, by triangle freeness, $x-c_5-v-w-z-c_3-c_2$, where $v$ is some neighbor of $w$ in $D_5$, is a $P_7$, a contradiction.
+Then $z$ has to be colored $3$, and $w$ loses a color.
 The other cases are symmetric.

 Now we discuss vertices of Type 2.
-Suppose some $w$ in $W$ has neighbours in $D_2$ and in $D_5$.
+Suppose some $w$ in $W$ has neighbors in $D_2$ and in $D_5$.
 Such a vertex can be dealt with in exactly the same way as the vertices of Type 1.
-The only difference is the path $P_7$, which here is given by $xc_5vwzc_2c_3$, where $x,v\in D_5$ and $z\in D_2$ are neighbours of $w$.
+The only difference is the path $P_7$, which here is given by $x-c_5-v-w-z-c_2-c_3$, where $x,v\in D_5$ and $z\in D_2$ are neighbors of $w$.
 The other cases are symmetric.

-\section{The overall complexity of the algorithm}
+\subsection{The overall complexity of the algorithm}

-\subsection{Finding the $C_5$ and partitioning the graph}
+\subsubsection{Finding the $C_5$ and partitioning the graph}